nextcloud/twofactor_gateway/README.md

 ![](https://raw.githubusercontent.com/ChristophWurst/twofactor_gateway/ae08ce30abfa866c7c7a486d850d4be07b83d82d/screenshots/challenge.png)

-## Supported SMS services
+## Supported Messaging Gateways
-This app uses external SMS services for sending the code.
-Currently there are only two providers, but the idea is to support multiple as different countries have their specific providers.
+This app uses external messaging gateways services for sending the code.
+The idea is to support multiple providers as different countries have their specific providers.

 See the [admin documentation](/doc/admin#providers) on how to configure the specific providers.